 Key Domains of PsA

-The GRAPPA treatment recommendations committee made a decision to continue with a domain-based approach to the treatment recommendations, with the major change in 2020 being the split of the comorbidities group into two groups addressing associated conditions (e.g. IBD and uveitis) and comorbidities.
+The GRAPPA treatment recommendations committee made a decision to continue with a domain-based approach to the treatment recommendations, with the major change in 2020 being the split of the comorbidities group into two groups addressing associated conditions (e.g. inflammatory bowel disease [IBD] and uveitis) and comorbidities.
 Each of these domain groups developed PICO questions to guide the subsequent systematic literature search using Medline, Embase and Cochrane Databases.
-The search2 was first run on November 25, 2019 providing an update on all literature published since February 2013.
+The search, as outlined in the previous methodology paper2, was first run on November 25, 2019 providing an update on all literature published since February 2013.
 A total of 2793 unique citations were identified.
-A single reviewer screened titles and abstracts against predetermined selection criteria and excluded ineligible publications.
-Full texts were independently assessed for inclusion by two reviewers, with disagreements resolved through discussion.
+A single reviewer (NC) screened titles and abstracts against predetermined selection criteria and excluded ineligible publications.
+Full texts were independently assessed for inclusion by two reviewers (NC and LCC), with disagreements resolved through discussion.
 Reasons for exclusion at the full text stage were recorded.
 This review resulted in a total of 50 studies, reported across 101 articles.
 Data were extracted from the identified randomized, controlled trials (RCTs) by GRAPPA members and checked by a methodologist.
 A search update was conducted on August 28, 2020, which resulted in 175 unique citations, from which 19 articles were identified reporting 15 studies (including 5 newly published studies).
 In addition, a further 15 unpublished studies were identified from conference abstracts (n = 32) for consideration.
-This evidence is summarized including effect sizes for main outcomes and a grading of evidence quality to translate into strong or weak recommendations 36.
+This evidence is summarized including effect sizes for main outcomes and a grading of evidence quality to translate into strong or weak recommendations3.
 This created a library of extracted data to support each domain group in their recommendations development.

 Guideline Development Process